object-Object/hexbound/README.md

 Addon for Hex Casting adding programmable Constructs and more.

+Features:

+* Constructs: machines you can order around with Hexes!
+* Item and inventory management with spell patterns
+* Drawing impossible patterns (don't tell anyone)

 ## Project status

 This repository is a fork of [Cypher121](https://github.com/Cypher121)'s [Hexbound](https://github.com/Cypher121/hexbound).
 It is currently maintained by [object-Object](https://github.com/object-Object) (me!) with permission from Cypher.